 When you think of Texas cuisine – what comes to mind?
 Most go straight to barbecue.
 Brisket, potato salad, ribs, and smoked sausage to name a few (all delicious and rightfully associated with Texas).
+You think of restaurants like Katy vibes: real food, real entertainment, and good times are guaranteed there!
+“Proper” food as some people call it.
 Yet, in a city like Houston (fourth largest in the country, most ethnically diverse, and perfectly positioned near the Gulf of Mexico) the palate goes beyond smoked meats.

 Houston Black Restaurant Week (BRW) was started in 2016 as a way to acknowledge, honor, and showcase the Black restaurant scene in Houston.
 In its inaugural year, BRW generated over $50,000 back into the Houston economy, helped raise over $6,000 dollars for Change Happens, a local non-profit, and gave a much deserving platform to some of the best Black culinary minds in the city.

 What makes Houston’s Black culinary scene so unique?
 As Beyoncé said best, many Black Houstonians have roots in more rural parts of Texas, Louisiana, and other Deep South states such as Alabama, Mississippi, etc. This “mix” of Creole, Deep South traditions, and Texas’ Western roots make for a culinary scene as rich and diverse as Black culture itself.
 Also, Houston is a melting pot for the entire African diaspora, with large numbers of African and Caribbean residents – all bringing their unique flavors and spices to the Bayou City.